The ultimate guide to attaching metal tube to a shipping container

 Finally, banners, temporary cladding, lighting and cabling can be safely fixed along the top or bottom edges of a container using our horizontal (parallel) tube clamps which attach a tube parallel to the sides of the container.

-All our tube clamps come complete with M12 hex head screws and M12 washers for fixing the tube clamps to the Domino Clamps.
+All our pipe and tube clamps come complete with M12 hex head screws and M12 washers for fixing to the Domino Clamps.

-Which tube clamp solution is right for me?
+Which pipe or tube clamp solution is right for me?

 Interclamp Tube clamps: sizes and orientation.